MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Design of MuRAR

-Next, we apply the same fine-tuned embedding model used in text document retrieval for multimodal retrieval.
-To better represent the multimodal data, we include the context surrounding the multimodal data and additional text data as the input for the embedding model.
-Specifically, for images, we include image captions generated by an LLM; for tables the table content, and for videos the LLM generated video transcript summaries.
-The final multimodal responses are selected based on the cosine similarity between the text document snippet $s_{i}$ and the multimodal data embeddings.
-Only the top multimodal data is selected to ensure relevance.
-It is worth noting that the same multimodal data could be selected for multiple text answer snippets.
-To avoid including the same multimodal data in the final answer multiple times, we keep only the one with the highest similarity score.
+To efficiently encode these text features, text embeddings are computed using the same fine-tuned embedding model employed for text document retrieval.
+The multimodal data included in the multimodal answer are retrieved based on the cosine similarity between the text answer snippet $a_{[i, j]}$ and the text embeddings of multimodal data.
+Only the highest-ranked multimodal data are selected for a text answer snippet.
+However, the same multimodal data may occasionally be selected for multiple text answer snippets, resulting in duplication within the multimodal answer.
+To address this, we only keep the multimodal data with the highest similarity score from the retrieval results.